 The national debt is the sum of all past federal deficits, minus any surpluses.
-Figure 27.6 "The National Debt and the Economy, 1929-2009" shows the national debt as a percentage of GDP.
+Figure 27.6 "The National Debt and the Economy, 1929-2010" shows the national debt as a percentage of GDP.
 It suggests that, relative to the level of economic activity, the debt is well below the levels reached during World War II.
-The ratio of debt to GDP rose from 1981 to 1996 and fell in the last years of the 20th century; it began rising again in 2002.
+The ratio of debt to GDP rose from 1981 to 1996 and fell in the last years of the 20th century; it began rising again in 2002 and has risen substantially since the recession that began in 2007.

-Figure 27.6 The National Debt and the Economy, 1929-2009
+Figure 27.6 The National Debt and the Economy, 1929-2010

 The national debt relative to GDP is much smaller today than it was during World War II.
-The ratio of debt to GDP rose from 1981 to 1996 and fell in the last years of the 20th century; it began rising again in 2002.
+The ratio of debt to GDP rose from 1981 to 1996 and fell in the last years of the 20th century; it began rising again in 2002, markedly so in 2009 and 2010.

 Sources: Data for 1929-1938 from Historical Statistics of the United States, Colonial Times to 1957-not strictly comparable with later data.
-Data for remaining years from Office of Management and Budget, Budget of the United States Government, Fiscal Year 2011, Historical Tables.
+Data for remaining years from Office of Management and Budget, Budget of the United States Government, Fiscal Year 2012, Historical Tables.